-Canceling or modifying these usually requires access to email, and often another authentication device such as a mobile phone.
+Canceling or modifying account credentials usually requires access to email, and often another authentication device such as a mobile phone.
 Whilst Internet browsers have the capability to store login credentials for websites and thus be available once a user is logged on, this facility may not have been used, or may not be available for high-sensitivity websites such as electronic banking.
 Any failure requiring re-entry of these credentials can require long periods of time waiting for a customer service agent from the organization owning the website, and then a long conversation over a poor quality phone line with a non-native English speaker to try and explain the situation.

 Passwords and Credentials

 Obtaining access to a machine if you don't have an account on it is not difficult if you have physical access to the machine and it can be rebooted.
 This is why servers in organizations are commonly kept in a secure environment.
 Any IT support provider should be able to do this.

 However, almost every electronic service now requires a username and password, and many now use two-factor authentication, commonly achieved by sending a message with a code to a mobile phone after one factor (the password) has been supplied.
 Internet banking always uses two-factor authentication, commonly using a mobile phone as the second factor.
 Australian government services accessed via the internet (including financial reporting for businesses, which may well continue after a bereavement), use two-factor authentication with a mobile phone.
 This means that the deceased's mobile phone may also need to be operational and accessible in order to access services using two-factor credentials.
 If it's not - you'll have a lot of talking to do, and you may be required to submit a lot of documentation to establish your right to access the service.